3a1b2c3/seeingSpace/README.md

 Computational imaging (CI) is a class of imaging systems that, starting from an imperfect physical measurement and prior knowledge about the class of objects or scenes being imaged, deliver estimates of a specific object or scene presented to the imaging system.

-In contrast to classical rendering, which projects 3D content to the 2D plane, image-based rendering techniques generate novel images by transforming an existing set of images, typically by warping and compositing them together.
+In contrast to classical rendering, which projects 3D content to the 2D plane, image-based rendering techniques generate novel images by transforming an existing set of images, typically by warping and compositing them together.The essence of image-based rendering technology is to obtain all the visual information of the scene directly through images.
+Image-based rendering is important both in the field of computer graphics and computer vision, and it is also widely used in virtual reality technology.

+# Neural Rerendering

 A typical neural rendering approach takes as input images corresponding to certain scene conditions (for example, viewpoint, lighting, layout, etc.), builds a **"neural” scene representation** from them, and "renders” this representation under novel scene properties to synthesize novel images.

 The learned scene representation is not restricted by simple scene modeling approximations and can be optimized for high quality novel images.
 At the same time, neural rendering approaches incorporate ideas from classical graphics—in the form of input features, scene representations, and network architectures—to make the learning task easier, and the output more controllable.
 Neural rendering has many important use cases such as semantic photo manipulation, novel view synthesis, relighting, free viewpoint video, as well as facial and body reenactment.

-# Neural Rerendering
 Neural Rerendering combines classical 3D representation and renderer with deep neural networks that rerender the classical render into a more complete and realistic views.
 In contrast to Neural Image-based Rendering (N-IBR), neural rerendering does not use input views at runtime, and instead relies on the deep neural network to recover the missing details.